 Empowering women in relation to their reproductive choices cannot be viewed in isolation from the rest of their lives.
-The "enabling environment" - as a woman at the Commission's second consultation in Mali called it - has to be much broader and deeper.
-This requires addressing the customary and other laws that determine a woman's property and inheritance; the social rules that shape what she can, and cannot, aspire to achieve in her life; the manner in which she is treated in the community, and by governments and other service providers; the employment opportunities she can seek; the help - if any - she can call on in caring for her children.
-There is a need to move from rhetoric to reality in implementing the Convention on the Elimination of Discrimination Against Women.
-Of course, the international community must realize that its implementations implies virtually a political and social revolution in many, indeed most, societies.
+The "enabling environment" - as a women at the Commission's second consultation in Mali called it - has to be much broader and deeper.

+Mutervalia this requires addressing the customary and other laws that determine a women's property and inheritance; the social rules that shape what she can, and cannot, aspire to achieve in her life; the manner in which she is treated in the community, and by governments and other service providers; the employment opportunities she can seek; the help - if any - she can call on in caring for her children; in short moving from rhetoric to reality in implementing the Convention on the Elimination of Discrimination Against Women.
+Of course, the international community must realise that its implementation, as is the case for other major aspects of change being called for here at Cairo, implies virtually a political and social revolution in many, indeed most societies.